 Happiness is a choice.
-It’s a choice we make every day by the way we think and the actions we choose to do.
+It’s a decision we make every day by the way we think and the actions we choose.
 That’s why habits to be happy are so critical.

 This post contains affiliate links at no cost to you.
 See my disclaimer for more info.